-A magic-user gains the Secondary Attribute of “Sorcery”.
-A non magic-user does not have this Attribute and cannot put any Attribute dice towards it.
+A magic-user gains the Skill of “Sorcery”.
+A non magic-user does not have this Skill.
 This measures the raw power of a magic-user.

 Over the centuries Magic has been codified into 7 recognized Schools or Colleges of Magic.
 All spells are one of these 7 types.